Applying to the Emergency Medicine Physician Assistant Residency

 - All applicants must fulfill Baystate's Appointment Requirements for Emergency Medicine Physician Assistant Residents.

 - The PA residency is a 12 month post graduate certificate program.
-The residency will begin on July 1, 2016.
+The residency begins on July 1.
 All applicants must be available to start institutional orientation the last week of June.

-- Applications will be accepted beginning October 1, 2015.
+- Applications will be accepted beginning in the October previous to the program start date.

 The application package consists of: